Prosthodontically-driven Implant Treatment

 - How do we make an implant crown look like a natural tooth growing out of gingiva?

-- How do we know how many implants we need?
+- How do we know how many dental implants we need?

 - How do we design implant occlusion?